Why Omega Pet Foods?

 World Class Manufacturing

-The production facility is veterinary approved for dry pet food exports to the European Union and is also HACCP (Hazard Analysis and Critical Control Point) and BRC (British Retail Consortium) certified.
+The production facility is veterinary approved for dry pet food exports and is HACCP (Hazard Analysis and Critical Control Point) and FSSC 22000 certified.
 To comply with these certifications, regular independent audits are performed at the manufacturing facility .
 The facility is owned by a consortium of private investors and BEE Companies.

 Continuous laboratory testing